BY SOFO ARCHON

 In order for dairy products to be sold to you, female cows are regularly raped to get pregnant and produce milk.
 The moment they give birth, their babies are immediately stolen from them.
-Soon afterwards, the male calves are killed and sold as veal, while the female calves have to endure a life exactly like that of their mothers: They are raped as long as they can produce a decent amount of milk, and once they stop doing so, they are all slaughtered.
+Soon afterwards, the male calves are killed and sold as veal, while the female calves have to endure a life exactly like that of their mothers: They are raped for as long as they can produce a decent amount of milk, and once they stop doing so, they are all slaughtered.

 Sounds so harmless, right?

 Right after they are born, nearly all male chicks are ground alive or thrown into plastic bags, where they suffocate.
 Why?
-Because the chicken industry considers them “worthless” and “unprofitable,” since they wont lay eggs.
+Because the egg industry considers them “worthless” and “unprofitable,” since they wont lay eggs.